Saturday, 30 March 2013

 Combine the 100ml of water and sugar in the pan and heat on medium until the sugar has dissolved, swirling every now and again.
 Turn up the heat a little and add the blanched peel.
 Occasionally brush a little cold water around the sides to stop the sugar crystallizing.
 Let it bubble away until the peel is translucent, about 8-10 minutes.
 Let cool for five minutes then drain the peel off from the syrup, reserving both.

 Sift the flour, sugar, yeast, cinnamon, ginger, salt, nutmeg and cloves into the bowl of your stand mixer (or a mixing bowl if making by hand).
 Stir the peel into the milk (this stops the peel clumping).
 Add the sultanas, currants, peely-milk (it should be around room temperature or less or it'll kill the yeast) and beaten egg into the bowl.
 Stir with a spoon until the mixture comes together.
 Attach the dough hook and knead for 6 minutes (if making by hand turn out onto floured surface and hand knead) until smooth and bouncy - it should pass the windowpane test.
-Place the dough into a big, lightly oiled bowl, cover with cling film and leave to rise in a warm place until doubled (usually about 1hr 15 mins in my rather warm kitchen - can be quite a bit longer if it's cold but time develops the flavour so don't worry).
+Place the dough into a big, lightly oiled bowl, cover with cling film and leave to rise in a warm place until doubled (usually about 1hr 15 mins in my rather warm kitchen - can be quite a bit longer if it's cold but time develops the flavour so don't worry - you can also leave it to rise in the fridge overnight).

 Turn the dough out of the bowl onto a lightly floured surface.
-Punch down.
 Cut the dough with a sharp knife into 16 pieces and place them under a sheet of cling film.
-Roll into balls one by one, keeping them under the cling film when you're not shaping (see last year for a technique).
+Roll into balls one by one, keeping them under the cling film when you're not shaping (see v.5 for a video of the technique).
 Line a tin with baking parchment then arrange the buns on the sheet.
 Cover again with cling film and leave to rise for 45 minutes until puffy.
 Preheat the oven to 200C/390F.

 Combine the flour with the water to create a smooth, thick paste (you may need to add a few extra drops of water) then scoop it into a piping bag.
 Unwrap the buns and pipe the paste over each bun in the cross pattern.
 Bake for 15-20 minutes until golden brown and hollow when tapped.
 Brush the reserved peel syrup over the buns then remove to a cooling rack.